We specialise in the promotion of wellbeing and resilience in pupils, staff and whole school communities.

 Our online training for school staff teams.
 Increases their capacity to support student or pupil mental health and wellbeing through an strategic approach to positive education.find out more

 Staff wellbeing is integral to supporting pupil mental health and wellbeing.
 Our staff wellbeing coaching programme helps teachers and staff reduce stress and improve strategies for wellbeing.find out more

-Our coaching sessions, strategy workshops and school culture evaluations support school leaders to embed sustainable cultures of mental health, wellbeing and resilience, and to evaluate their effectiveness.
+Our membership programme wellbeing club, helps schools develop wellbeing through practical workshops, audit and planning tools that support school leaders to embed sustainable cultures of mental health, wellbeing and resilience, and to evaluate their effectiveness.